 - Launch the program, follow the instructions to enable USB debugging, select a file type to scan.
 In this case, click “Messaging”.

 - Now the software will scan your device for any recoverable text messages.
-Be patient as it may take extra seconds or minutes.
+Be patient as it may take extra minutes.

 - Preview and recover your messages after the scan is complete.

-Text messages are often more valuable than other types of data, and we can't afford to lose them sometimes.
-Sadly message loss does happen in daily life, mostly due to accidental deletion.
-However, they may be still recoverable.
-Hope you find the above Samsung Galaxy text message recovery guides useful.
-If you've managed to retrieve your texts, that’s great!
+If you managed to retrieve your texts, that’s great!
 If not, leave a comment below and let us know your situation, we’ll try our best to help.